Introduction from the Chair

 An overview of the CEO succession process is included in section “Nomination and Succession Committee”.

-During the year Jessica Uhl stepped down as Chief Financial Officer of Shell plc, effective March 31, 2022.
-Sinead Gorman was appointed Chief Financial Officer of Shell plc, effective April 1, 2022.
-Ben van Beurden stepped down from his role at the end of 2022, his successor was Wael Sawan.
-Wael’s appointment was effective January 1, 2023.
+During the year Jessica Uhl stepped down as Chief Financial Officer (CFO) of Shell plc, effective March 31, 2022.
+Sinead Gorman was appointed CFO of Shell plc, effective April 1, 2022.
+Ben van Beurden stepped down from his role as Chief Executive Officer (CEO) at the end of 2022, his successor was Wael Sawan.
+Wael’s appointment as CEO was effective January 1, 2023.
 Wael is an exceptional leader, with all the qualities required to drive Shell safely and profitably through its next phase of transition and growth.

 The 2022 AGM was Gerrit Zalm’s last day with Shell, after nine years’ service as a Non-executive Director.
 Gerrit is a highly regarded and seasoned leader.
 He provided insightful counsel and deep understanding of global business and we thank him for his nine years of valuable contribution to the business.